 LastPass $24.45 Million Data Security Incident Settlement

-If you received an email notice from LastPass about the 2022 data security incident or about this settlement, you may be eligible to claim between $25 and $900,000 from a class action settlement.
+Individuals who received an email notice from LastPass about a 2022 data security incident may be eligible to claim a cash payment from a class action settlement.

-LastPass US LP has agreed to pay up to $24,450,000 to resolve a class action lawsuit that arose from a data security incident occurring between August and November 2022.
-The lawsuit alleged that LastPass failed to adequately protect user data, leading to the exposure of both encrypted and unencrypted backup storage data.
+LastPass US LP agreed to pay up to $24,450,000 to resolve a class action lawsuit related to a data security incident that occurred between August and November 2022.
+The lawsuit alleged LastPass failed to adequately protect user data, leading to the exposure of both encrypted and unencrypted backup storage data.

 Who can file a claim?